Grade Point Averages (GPAs)

 Policy statement

-- Courses with a grade of IP, NC, P, S, W, I, or R
+- Courses in which a grade of IP, NC, P, S, W, I, or R is earned

 - 2020-05-01: Update language for clarity (introducing "GPA-eligible"), consistent with College practice.